Joint Statement: Roundtable on FGM/Khafz in India

 10. Health Professionals: The government should immediately issue guidelines and advisories to all health professionals, noting that FGM/Khafz is a crime under existing laws, and direct them not to carry out the procedure.

-11. Implementation of Sustainable Development Goals (SDGs): The central and relevant state governments should include the issue of FGM/Khafz under SDG target 5.3 in its Voluntary National Reports (VNR) to the United Nations; and must include a plan to eliminate FGM/Khafz in its mapping and strategies for achieving the SDGs.
+11. Implementation of Sustainable Development Goals (SDGs): The central and relevant state governments should include the issue of FGM/Khafz under SDG target 5.3 in its Voluntary National Reports (VNR) to the United Nations, and must include a plan to eliminate FGM/Khafz in its mapping and strategies for achieving the SDGs.

 Health Care Sector

-12. Zero Tolerance Policy: The Medical Council of India and the Indian Medical Association (IMA) must issue zero tolerance policies prohibiting medical professionals from carrying out FGM/Khafz, and classifying performance of FGM/Khafz as a form of misconduct that would result in disciplinary proceedings.
+12. Zero Tolerance Policy: The Medical Council of India and the Indian Medical Association (IMA) must issue zero-tolerance policies prohibiting medical professionals from carrying out FGM/Khafz, and classifying the performance of FGM/Khafz as a form of misconduct that would result in disciplinary proceedings.
 The Medical Council of India and the IMA should take steps to publicize these statements and policies, and ensure that healthcare professionals are aware of their responsibilities in relation to FGM/Khafz.

 13. Building Competency and Awareness: Build competency and awareness of healthcare professionals regarding FGM/Khafz and its health effects, and provide education and training for students and practitioners in health professions about FGM/Khafz and the provision of psychological and medical services to women and girls who have undergone FGM/Khafz.

-14. Research: Invest in research studies on the psychological, sexual and health impacts of Type 1/Type 4 FGM/Khafz as defined by the UN World Health Organization, that is performed in India.
+14. Research: Invest in research studies on the psychological, sexual, and health impacts of Type 1/Type 4 FGM/Khafz as defined by the UN World Health Organization, that is performed in India.

 We Speak Out